Inzhenerka/docs.getdbt.tech/website/docs/docs/dbt-versions/core-upgrade/04-upgrading-to-fusion.md

 #### New `anchors:` key

-You can use the new `anchors:` key to reuse configuration blocks across your dbt project files.
-Note that Fusion does not support standalone anchor definitions at the top level of YAML files.
-Standalone anchors that are meant to be used as reusable snippets should be moved under the `anchors:` key.
+You can use the new top-level `anchors:` key as a container for reusable configuration blocks inside a YAML file.
+In Fusion, due to stricter schema verification, YAML blocks that were only meant to be used as anchors and not interpreted as part of the configuration proper may result in warnings and/or errors.
+In these cases, the anchored snippets should be moved under the `anchors:` key.
 For example:

 <File name='models/_models.yml'>